Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Introduction and main results

 Stability analysis investigates how close an object that almost attains the optimum is to an actual optimizer if one exists.
 Over the past two decades, this field has gained much attention and is nowadays an integral part in the study of functional and geometric inequalities; see \cite{Fi13,Fr24,Fu15}, for instance.
 Among the latter, the \textit{isoperimetric inequality} has been of primary interest in this context; see e.g.~\cite{Bo24,Fu89,Ha92,FMP08}.
 This inequality resolves the isoperimetric problem, which can be traced back to the legend of the Carthaginian queen Dido and asks for the maximal volume that can be enclosed by a given area; see e.g.~\cite{Os78,Ch01}.

-A first instance of a stability result in this direction is an inequality of Bonnesen \cite{Bo24} in dimension two; see also \cite{Be05}.
-In higher dimensions, it took several decades until an optimal control measured in terms of the volume deviation from balls was obtained by Fusco, Maggi, and Pratelli in \cite{FMP08} via a symmetrization argument.
-An alternative proof via optimal transport that also applies in anisotropic settings was provided by Figalli, Maggi, and Pratelli shortly afterwards \cite{FMP10}; see also \cite{CL12} for yet another versatile proof technique.
-Figalli and Indrei \cite{FI13} used the approach in \cite{FMP10} to establish a quantitative version of a relative isoperimetric inequality inside an open convex cone $\mathcal{C} \subset \R^n$, $n\geq 2$, that does not contain lines due to Lions and Pacella \cite{LP90}.
-More precisely, their result says that there exists a constant $c(n,\mathcal{C})>0$ depending on the dimension $n$ and on the cone $\mathcal{C}$ such that if $E\subset \mathcal{C}$ is a Borel set of finite perimeter and finite positive volume, then
+Early instances of stability results in this direction are inequalities due to Bernstein \cite{Be05} and Bonnesen \cite{Bo24}.
+The latter implies that an almost maximizer of the isoperimetric inequality in the Euclidean plane is Hausdorff-close to a disk in a quantitative sense.
+In higher dimensions there is no hope for such a Hausdorff-type stability without further assumptions, as arbitrarily long and suitably thin ``tentacles'' can be attached to the maximizer of the Euclidean isoperimetric inequality, the round ball, without deviating from equality in the inequality much.
+An optimal control measured in terms of the volume deviation from balls was first obtained by Fusco, Maggi, and Pratelli in their seminal work \cite{FMP08} via a symmetrization argument.
+An alternative proof via optimal transport that also applies to anisotropic settings was found by Figalli, Maggi, and Pratelli shortly afterwards \cite{FMP10}; see also \cite{CL12} for yet another versatile proof technique.
+Figalli and Indrei \cite{FI13} used the approach in \cite{FMP10} to establish a quantitative version of a relative isoperimetric inequality inside an open convex cone $\mathcal{C} \subset \R^n$, $n\geq 2$, containing no lines due to Lions and Pacella \cite{LP90}.
+More precisely, the result in \cite{FI13} says that there exists a constant $c(n,\mathcal{C})>0$ depending on the dimension $n$ and on the cone $\mathcal{C}$ such that if $E\subset \mathcal{C}$ is a Borel set of finite De Giorgi perimeter relative to $\mathcal{C}$ and finite positive volume, then

-where $r>0$ is such that $\Vol(B_r^{Eucl}(0) \cap \mathcal{C})= \Vol(E)$.
-Here the left side is the square of the deviation in volume known as {\em Fraenkel asymmetry} and the term on the left side, which is always nonnegative by \cite{LP90}, is called the {\em (relative) isoperimetric deficit}.
-Such quantitative estimates have various applications.
-For instance, in the context of Gamow's liquid drop model \cite{Ga30} from nuclear physics stability of the isoperimetric inequality is used to prove existence of ground states; see \cite{KM13,KM14}.
+where $r>0$ is such that $\mathrm{Vol}(B_r^{Eucl}(0) \cap \mathcal{C})= \mathrm{Vol}(E)$ and $B_r^{Eucl}(x)$ denotes the $n$-dimensional Euclidean ball of radius $r>0$ and center $x\in \R^n$.
+Here the left side is the square of the volume deviation known as {\em Fraenkel asymmetry} and the term on the right side, which is always nonnegative by \cite{LP90}, is called the {\em (relative) isoperimetric deficit}.
+Such a quantitative isoperimetric estimate was, for instance, applied in the context of Gamow's liquid drop model \cite{Ga30} from nuclear physics to prove existence of ground states; see \cite{KM13,KM14}.